Workplace Harassment Quiz Answers: Check Your Knowledge

 Answer: c) Human Resources (HR) department

-9. True or False: Employees who experience workplace harassment can file a complaint with the Equal Employment Opportunity Commission (EEOC).
+9. Employees who experience workplace harassment can file a complaint with the Equal Employment Opportunity Commission (EEOC).
+True or False.

 Answer: True.